 - Show gratitude: Extend the gratitude to people who have made difference in your life.
 Be grateful – to the smallest of the things.
 This can significantly boost your mood.
 Practice gratitude therapy.

 - Simplify: Keep your life less of complications.
 Too many choices, too many activities, too much of anything can lead to stress and loss of contentment.

 - Don’t be afraid of failures: At some point, we all face rejection.
-Don’t become judgmental on failures in life.
+Don’t become judgmental of failures in life.
 Accepting and learning from rejection is one of the best ways to guide you to success.

 - Avoid toxicity: Don’t hold onto grudges.
 Practice the “Forgive n Forget” mantra to stay out of toxic feelings like hate and vengeance.
-Because, It can mentally wear you out and makes you miserable.
+Because it can mentally wear you out and makes you miserable.
 And most importantly, stay away from people who drain your vibes.

 - Self-care: Get your beauty sleep.
 Eat less junk food.
 Exercise regularly.

 These are the simplest of the things we could follow to keep our minds calm and happy.
 But easier said than done.
 So let’s take one step at a time.